B34rly/2025-recruitment-technical-assessment/README.md

-I am applying for chaos backend and clusters.
+I am applying for chaos backend, clusters and structs.
 That means I am doing the chaos, backend questions!

 hopefully i do alright :)